 The IP Relevant Governing Body approved on [insert date] the signature of this Top-Up Agreement.

-NOW THEREFORE, the Parties have as follows:
+NOW THEREFORE, the Parties have agreed as follows:

 Article 1 Interpretation

 Capitalised terms used in this Top-Up Agreement shall, unless otherwise defined in this Top-Up Agreement, have the meanings given to them in the Agreement.